-Guided by Katie Campbell Join Katie on our 13th September departure.
+Guided by Katie Campbell Katie has worked as an archaeologist for the past decade throughout Central Asia and the Middle East, and is now completing a doctorate at the University of Oxford looking at the impact of the Mongol Conquests on the cities of Central Asia and the Caucasus.

 Price includes

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

 - All taxes & gratuities

+Included travel

 • Return flights from London & all local transport

 Accommodation

-Accommodation in Tashkent, Khiva, Bukhara & Samarkand
+• Accommodation in the Tashkent, Khiva, Bukhara & Samarkand

 Culinary inclusions

-- 13 breakfasts, 13 lunch & 13 dinners
+• 13 breakfasts, 13 lunch & 13 dinners

-- Water with all meals, wine & tea or coffee with dinner
+Water with all meals, wine & tea or coffee

 Dates & prices per person

+Date

-Date Twin/Dbl Share SS
+Twin/Dbl Share SS

-12th - 26th Apr £5,770 £5,193 £0
+12th - 26th Sep

-13th - 27th Sep £5,770 £5,193 £0
+£5,770

+EARLY BOOKING OFFER - SAVE £350pp on the above price.
+See page 2 for full details.

 For full details of this tour visit andantetravels.co.uk/auzb

-The Americas The two continents that make up the Americas are well worth a visit for any archaeological enthusiast.
+THE AMERICAS The continents that make up the Americas are well worth a visit for any archaeological enthusiast.
 Here we find incredible sites nestled among truly awe-inspiring and often otherworldly landscapes, from the dramatic ruins of Machu Picchu that sit atop a mountain ridge to the sprawling Atacama Desert with its curious geoglyphs - and not forgetting the maoi-studded hills that cover the volcanic Easter Island.
 To put this part of our world into context, the Americas are home to a vast array of pre-Columbian sites produced by peoples who were, in many ways, as sophisticated as their European counterparts.
 Although Incas famously didn't have wheels or an alphabet, they were able to conquer vast tracks of the continent and to produce sites as wondrous as Machu Picchu, and then the central American peoples, principally the Maya, constructed impressive cities such as the vast Chichen Itza, which had a series of fine buildings, including temples and ball courts.
+New and improved for 2025 is our Guatemala, Honduras and Belize tour led by Dr Nicholas James, who has worked on the has worked on the history, archaeology and anthropology of the indigenous peoples of the Americas for more than 40 years and he is author of 'Aztecs & Maya'.
 South America, meanwhile, is home to wonderful rock art, notably the Nazca lines and the geoglyphs in Chile.
 The former was produced in the Nazca desert in the 1,000 years between 500 BC and AD 500 and include simple lines as well as figurative depictions of a variety of animals, including monkeys, lizards and humans.
 Although less famous than the Nazca lines, 5,000 geoglyphs have been found in the Atacama Desert, including geoglyphs produced between AD 500-1450 in the Cerros Pintados, as well as those found in Yerbas Buena and finally the famous Atacama Giant.
 We are thrilled to offer a selection of expert-led tours that explore an array of sites across the Americas next year, which you'll find over the coming pages.